Frédéric Gaillard

-Frédéric Gaillard (born 20 January 1989 in La Bassée) is a French footballer.
+Frédéric Gaillard (born 20 January 1989) is a French footballer.
 He currently plays for Calais RUFC.

 Football career

 Gaillard began his career with Lens in 1996 joining the club's youth academy.
 Despite being awarded the Éric Sikora Trophy as Lens's best youth player of the 2007–08 season, there were rumors of player unrest.
 He was quickly linked with a move to English giants Liverpool, but Frédéric quickly denounce the rumor declaring that it was his dream to play at the Stade Félix Bollaert, Lens's home pitch.
 He finally made his professional debut during the 2008–09 season coming on as a substitute in a league match against Angers in the 81st minute.
 The match ended in a 2–2 draw with both goals being scored while Frédéric was on the field.
 Due to injuries to centre backs Eric Chelle, Romain Sartre, and Alaeddine Yahia, he made his first career start the following week playing the full 90 minutes in a 0–1 loss to AC Ajaccio.
 A rarity for a youth player, Frédéric took full responsibility for the loss as it was his gaffe that resulted in Ajaccio's goal.

-After eleven years with RC Lens left in 2009 and, in June, joined LB Châteauroux for an trial, but he was not signed.
+After eleven years with RC Lens left in 2009 and, in June, joined LB Châteauroux for a trial, but he was not signed.
 On 30 July 2009 signed a two-year contract with Calais RUFC.